Is a member of parliament's vote worth more than a normal citizens?

 Description

-This graphic is a representation of a ballots being placed into a ballot boxes.
+This graphic is a representation of a ballot papers being placed into a ballot boxes.

-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-You are free to share – to copy, distribute and transmit the work.
+You are free to share – copy and redistribute the material in any medium or format.

-Non-commercial – you may not use this work for commercial purposes.
+Non-commercial – You may not use the material for commercial purposes.

 Waiver – any of the above conditions can be waived if you get permission from the copyright holder.

-No. Like all Australian citizens over the age of 18 years, members of parliament must vote in federal elections but their vote is not worth more than the vote of anyone else.
+Like all Australian citizens over the age of 18 years, members of parliament must vote in federal elections but their vote is not worth more than the vote of anyone else.
 The concept of 'one person, one vote' means that everyone's vote is equal, and this is a core principle of Australian democracy.